 The building itself meets high state standards for reducing energy, enhancing health and productivity for UROC staff and visitors, and improving the quality of the natural environment.
 It also surpassed the University’s goal of hiring and subcontracting at least 30 percent women- and minority-owned businesses, which is triple the customary University goal.
 The final UROC record showed that 26 women- and minority-owned businesses participated in the renovation for a total of $1,462,202 in contracts—38 percent of total construction cost.

-To view UROC's historical projects and documents, visit the center's archived website.
+To view other historical projects and documents, visit the UROC's archived website.

 UROC's hours of operations are: